Discrete equational theories: Birkhoff subcategories

 \section{Birkhoff subcategories}

+\begin{assume} Throughout this section, we assume, in addition to \ref{ass1}, that $\ct$ is a discrete $\lambda$-ary $\cv$-theory and $(\Surj,\Inj)$ is a proper $\mu$-convenient factorization system in $\cv_0$ where $\mu\leq\lambda$. \end{assume}

-Let $\cv$ be locally $\lambda$-presentable as a symmetric monoidal closed category and assume that $(\Surj,\Inj)$ is a proper factorization system in $\cv_0$.
-This means that it is a factorization system, surjections are epimorphisms and injections are monomorphisms.
-Let $\ct$ be a discrete $\lambda$-ary $\cv$-theory and $T$ be the corresponding enriched monad.
+\begin{obs} { \em Recall that $(\Surj,\Inj)$ is proper if surjections are epimorphisms and injections are monomorphisms.
+Let $T$ be the $\cv$-monad induced by $\ct$.
 The underlying category $\Alg(\ct)_0$ is the category of algebras for the underlying monad $T_0$.
 Let $U_0:\Alg(\ct)_0\to\cv_0$ be the forgetful functor.
-Manes \cite{M} defined a $\Surj$-\textit{Birkhoff subcategory} $\cl$ of $\Alg(\ct)_0$ as a subcategory closed under products, $\Inj$-subalgebras and $U_0$-split quotients.
-Here, $g:K\to L$ is an $\Inj$-subalgebra of $L$ if $U_0(g)$ is an injection and $f:L\to K$ is $U_0$-split if $U_0(f)$ is a split epimorphism.
-Since the monad $T$ preserves surjections, \cite[Theorem 4.23]{M} shows that a full subcategory $\cl$ of $\Alg(\ct)_0$ is a $\Surj$-Birkhoff subcategory iff it is a reflective subcategory such that $U_0(\rho_K)$ is a surjection for every reflection $\rho_K:K\to K^\ast$.
-Following \cite[Theorem 3.3]{M}, $\cl$ is monadic over $\cv_0$.

-We will also assume that the factorization system $(\Surj,\Inj)$ is $\lambda$-convenient in the sense of \cite{DR}.
-This means that \begin{enumerate} \item $\ck$ is $\Surj$-cowellpowered, i.e., every object of $\ck$ has only a set of surjective quotients, and \item $\Inj$ is closed under $\lambda$-directed colimits, i.e., every $\lambda$-directed colimit of injections has the property that a colimit cocone \begin{enumerate} \item consists of injections, and \item for every cocone of injections, the factorizing morphism is an injection. \end{enumerate} \end{enumerate}

-If $I$ is a generator then surjections are epimorphisms and (1) follows from the fact that every locally presentable category is co-wellpowered (see \cite[Theorem 1.58]{AR3}).

-We will say that a morphism $f:A\to B$ in $\Alg(\ct)$ is a surjection (injection) if $U(f)$ is a surjection (injection).
-Following \cite[Proposition 4.17]{M}, (surjections, injections) form a proper factorization system on $\Alg(\ct)_0$.
-In fact, given a morphism $f:A\to B$ of $\ct$-algebras and
+We will say that a morphism $f:A\to B$ in $\Alg(\ct)_0$ is a surjection (injection) if $U(f)$ is a surjection (injection).
+Following \cite[Chapter 3, Proposition 4.17]{M}, (surjections, injections) form a proper factorization system on $\Alg(\ct)_0$.
+Here we need that $\ct$ is discrete because then, following \ref{discrete1}, $T_0$ preserves surjection.
+Given a morphism $f:A\to B$ of $\ct$-algebras and

 $(\Surj,\Inj)$-factorization of $U_0(f)$ then $f$ factorizes as

 where $U_0\overline{C}=C$, $U_0(\overline{e})=e$ and $U_0(\overline{m})=m$.